Skip advert

 • Powertrains can feel hamfisted and clunky; steering feedback

-The new Jaguar F-Type has reduced its engine range dramatically compared to its predecessor, removing the supercharged V6 engine wholesale from the range.
+The facelift Jaguar F-Type reduced its engine range dramatically compared to its predecessor, removing the supercharged V6 engine wholesale from the range.
 This was done due to its failure to meet modern emissions regulations, and has left a chasm in the range between the entry-level 2-litre turbo four and the supercharged V8 in terms of cubic capacity.

 Advertisement - Article continues below